The State and the Market: Core Concepts in Political Economy

 Market regulations are a product of political processes (in a broad sense), and their effects influence the viability of both firms and other societal institutions.
 Ensuring good regulation is therefore in society's interest.

 This course provides students with an introduction to the concepts at the core of political economy in general, in terms of institutions, policymaking, and market regulation.
 It focuses on business and politics at the national level.
 The course covers several fundamental core concepts in political economy relating to the operation of the state and the market.
-The central themes include political and market institutions, the rationale for market regulation and public services, decision making and resource allocation, and the deliverance of public and private goods.
+The central themes include political and market institutions, the rationale for market regulation and public services, policymaking and resource allocation, and the deliverance of public and private goods.

 - Introduction to political economy and the state-market relationship